ansible-community/project-template/README.md

 To learn how to contribute to this project, see the [Contributor guidelines](https://link-to-docsite-or-contributor.md).

+### Quick-start development guide

+> If the project doesn't have the guide, please add it to mitigate the entry threshold for rookies.
+If it's not applicable, remove the the section.

+You have a fix and want to submit a ready-for-merge pull request?
+See the [Quickstart development guide](https://link-to-the-quide).

 ## Communication

 > Fill up the following sub-sections with async and real-time channels relevant to your project.
 Please leave all non-project-specific links untouched.